-Replaced in whole due to Board/Review Group abolishment effective 6/30/2005
+Replaced in whole due to Board/Review Group abolishmenteffective 6/30/2005

-If a claim or precertification is denied, in whole or in part, your Explanation of Benefits (EOB) or letter from the Claims Administrator will explain the reason for the denial.
-If you feel your claim or precertification should be covered under the terms of this plan, you should contact the Claims Administrator to discuss the reason for the denial.
-If you still feel the claim or precertification denial should be covered under the terms of the Plan, you can take the following steps to file an appeal.
+If a claim or precertification is denied, in whole or in part, your-Explanation of Benefits (EOB) or letter from the Claims Administrator will explain the reason for the denial.
+If you feel your claim or precertificationshould be covered under the terms of this plan, you should contact the-Claims Administrator to discuss the reason for the denial.
+If you still feelthe claim or precertification denial should be covered under the terms ofthe claim or precertification denial should be covered under the terms ofthe Plan, you can take the following steps to file an appeal.